North Korea has no economic future if it has nuclear weapons - Trump

 The two “made clear that the Alliance decision to adapt our training program reflected our desire to reduce tension and support our diplomatic efforts to achieve complete denuclearization of the Korean Peninsula in a final, fully verified manner,” the Pentagon said.

 South Korea’s military issued a similar statement also confirming plans to end the spring joint military exercises.

-Special Representative for Korean Peninsula Peace and Security Affairs Lee Do-hoon is planning on visiting the United States in the coming week to meet with U.S. officials to discuss the second U.S.-North Korea summit as well as the future agenda, according to a South Korean official.
+Special Representative for Korean Peninsula Peace and Security Affairs Lee Do-hoon is planning to visit the United States in the coming week to meet U.S. officials to discuss the second U.S.-North Korea summit as well as the future agenda, according to a South Korean official.

 The Pentagon said the U.S. and South Korea had agreed to “newly designed Command Post exercises and revised field training programs.”
 U.S. officials have long said the scope of the spring exercises, known as Foal Eagle and Key Resolve, would be reduced.

+“Exercise Dong Maeng provides us the opportunity to train and rehearse with our Republic of Korea, United States, and United Nations Sending State Partners,” said the ROK Chairman of the Joint Chiefs of Staff Gen. Park Han-Ki and the CFC Commander, Gen. Robert B. “Abe” Abrams in a statement.

+“It is important for professional armies to train and maintain to a standard of readiness.
+These exercises are crucial in sustaining and strengthening the alliance,” the statement added.

-In Vietnam this week, the second meeting between Trump and North Korean leader Kim Jong Un ended without a deal on sanctions relief North Korea would get in exchange for steps to give up its nuclear program. [nL3N20O1HN]
+In Vietnam this week, the second meeting between Trump and North Korean leader Kim Jong Un ended without a deal on sanctions relief North Korea would get in exchange for steps to give up its nuclear program.

 Trump on Saturday addressed criticism from the parents of Otto Warmbier, an American student who died after 17 months in a North Korean prison.
 They had complained when Trump said at a Hanoi news conference that he believed Kim had nothing to do with Warmbier’s death.